Charles F McDevitt Youth Sports Complex Completion Included in Boise’s 2024/2025 Fiscal Budget

 Next Steps

-Following this second round of public input, the city’s landscape architects are working to finalize a master plan design.
-This design update will be presented to the Boise Parks and Recreation Commission, where a public hearing will follow a presentation from staff.
+Following this second round of public input, the city’s landscape architects will work to finalize a single master plan design.
+This design will be presented to the Boise Parks and Recreation Commission, where a public hearing will follow a presentation from staff.
 The Board of Commissioners will then vote on the updated master plan.
-Details for the April meeting are listed below.
+This meeting is anticipated to be held in April, but neighbors will be notified once details are confirmed.

 Boise Bike Project – Your Centennial Neighborhood Centralized Drop Off Point